 Given the substantial numbers escaping poverty, the other side of the coin is that the number who experience poverty in either 1993 or 1994 is significantly greater than the number poor at one point in time.
-We see from Table 3 that with the 40% poverty line the percentage exposed to poverty at some point ranges from 4 per cent to 16.per cent compared to a range of 2 to 12 poor in 1993.
+We see from Table 3 that with the 40 per cent poverty line the percentage exposed to poverty at some point ranges from 4 to 16 per cent compared to a range of 2 to 12 per cent in 1993.
 Typically the increase is of the order of 50 per cent, but in the UK and Belgium the rate comes closer to doubling.
-For the 50% line the percentage experiencing poverty at some point runs from 8 per cent to 23 per cent compared to 4 to 17 per cent poor in 1993.
-With the 60% line the difference is less dramatic, reflecting the lower exit rate.
+For the 50 per cent line the percentage experiencing poverty at some point runs from 8 per cent to 23 per cent compared to 4 to 17 per cent poor in 1993.
+With the 60 per cent line the difference is less dramatic, reflecting the lower exit rate.
 In most countries the numbers experiencing poverty are between 25- 50 per cent higher than the numbers poor in 1993, although in Denmark the increase is significantly higher.